DbMaintain/docs/content/docs/_index.md

 Update the Database
 ===================
-This operation can be used to bring the database to the latest version.
+Updates the database to the latest version.
 First it checks which scripts were already applied to the database and executes the new scripts or the updated repeatable scripts.
 If an existing incremental script was changed, removed, or if a new incremental script has been added with a lower index than one that was already executed, an error is given; unless the `fromScratch` option is enabled: in that case all database objects are removed and the database is rebuilt from scratch.
 If there are post-processing scripts, these are always executed at the end.

 Mark error script performed